 But wait, do your shoes stink?
 Try inserting cedar trees or crumpled up newspaper in your shoes when you are not wearing them.
 This absorbs excess moisture and deodorizes at the same time!

 Wearing shoes without socks is habitual for a lot of people, but it's not a good idea.
 Just like our hands and armpits, our feet are one of the body parts that sweat the most.
 So, wearing socks in shoes should not just be for fashion or keeping feet warm, but it actually helps your feet stay dryer.
 This also reduces the likelihood of bacteria growing on your feet or between your toes.

-Also, wearing socks can mitigate stenches, as it absorbs a lot of your sweat, which otherwise would have been absorbed by your shoes.
-Socks also lessens the chances of your feet becoming cracked, chafed or scaly, or developing bunions and corns from the constant friction of your feet rubbing against the inside of your shoes.
+Also, wearing socks can mitigate stenches, as they absorb a lot of your sweat that otherwise would have been absorbed by your shoes.
+Socks also lessen the chances of your feet becoming cracked, chafed, or scaly, or developing bunions and corns from the constant friction of your feet rubbing against the inside of your shoes.

 9. Take a Break From Nail Polish

 Like they always say, “Too much of anything is good for nothing.”
 The sad truth is the same that can be said for our nail polish, so take a break from your nail polish every now and again.
 Nail polish on toenails can affect individuals differently, which may be a result of their health and fitness history.